avine/formation-angular-base/Workbook/07_http.md

 - In the `fetchProducts` method, use the `tap` operator to add the received products in the `_products` property.

+### `AppComponent`

+- Remove the `products` property
+- Uncomment the getter `get products`
+- Remove the function you wrote inside the subscribe of your call to `fetchProducts`, do you understand why ?

 At this point, your app should:
 - be able to change the color of the product card again when there is only 1 stock
 - display the message `Désolé, notre stock est vide !` again when there is no more products available

+<div class="pb"></div>

+### PART 3

+For this last part, you will be on your own.
+Fix the following problem :

+When you refresh your application, there is still two problems :
+- you don't display the correct basket total
+- you don't display the correct number of items in your basket

+Use what you learn in the two previous parts to fix it.

 <div class="pb"></div>